matteodegobbi/vault/Reinforcement Learning/Monte Carlo - On-Policy methods.md

 #rl
 [[On-Policy vs Off-Policy and importance sampling]]

-Monte Carlo methods are model-free full RL solutions, meaning we don't require knowledge of $P,R$ or any model unlike [[Dynamic Programming|dynamic programming]] which requires both a model and knowledge of $P,R$.
+Monte Carlo methods are model-free full RL solutions, meaning we don't require knowledge of $P,R$ or any model unlike [[Reinforcement Learning/Dynamic Programming|dynamic programming]] which requires both a model and knowledge of $P,R$.

 Monte Carlo is used for both prediction and control.
 These methods work with data gathered by the agent interacting with the environment.
 In Monte Carlo we require that we are in the episodic case as we will use the complete returns, which are available only in the case where the episode terminates in a finite amount of time-steps.